 7. Using Outdated Dependencies

-Outdated dependencies and packages can be a significant source of vulnerabilities in Node.js applications.
-This is because older versions may contain security flaws that have already been fixed in more recent updates.
-Therefore, itโ€™s crucial to regularly update your dependencies to ensure you’re protected against known vulnerabilities and benefiting from the latest security patches.
+Outdated dependencies and packages are the commonest source of vulnerabilities in a Node.js application.
+This is because older versions may contain some security flaws fixed in later versions.
+Thus, one needs to frequently update the dependency in order to be safe from known vulnerabilities and make the most from the new security patches.

-8. Sensitive Data Exposure
+8. Exposing Sensitive Data

-• Store sensitive information in secure vaults like AWS Secrets Manager or Azure Key Vault.
+- Store sensitive information in secure vaults like AWS Secrets Manager or Azure Key Vault.

 Conclusion